mrpayne207/cs50labs/datatypes/README.md

 To submit your code, execute

 ```
-submit50 <slug>
+submit50 marinacademycs/cs50labs/2020/datatypes
 ```

-Your submission should be graded for corretness and style withing a few minutes on [cs50.me](https://cs50.me/) -->
+Your submission should be graded for corretness and style withing a few minutes on [me50](https://submit.cs50.io/)

 [For more info on data types, download the CS50 Data Types Reference Sheet](https://cs50.harvard.edu/ap/2020/assets/pdfs/data_types.pdf)